Lifailon/TorAPI/README.md

 \*  To download torrent files via a direct link (the `Torrent` parameter), authorization is not required. \
 \** No authorization and VPN required.

+In case it is unavailable to receive data from a remote resource, mirror URLs have been added for each provider.

 ---

 ## ▶️ Start